chrisguida/ipfs-wrapper/docs/instructions.md

 <!-- MD_PACKER_INLINE END -->

-- On the resulting page, scroll to the second section, and under API > IPFS API URL, add your API LAN address from your Embassy UI's IPFS service page
+3. Under API > edit the IPFS API URL to be your API LAN address.
+You can find this value in your Embassy IPFS Service inside the "Interfaces" page. **Note**: no port is needed.
-  > Interfaces > API (copy icon).
-You will replace everything on that line and
-  > your address will begin with `https://`.
-No port is needed

-- Under Gateways > Default Public Gateway, you will add your IPFS Gateway LAN address from the "Interfaces" section of your IPFS service page.
+4. Under Gateways > edit *both* Default Public Gateway *and* Local Gateway to be your Gateway LAN.
+This address is also inside the "Interfaces" page.
-- Finally, uncheck the option for "Use Local Gateway."
-The result will be as
+5. Uncheck the option for "Use Local Gateway".
-  below:

 <!-- MD_PACKER_INLINE BEGIN -->